Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 What is the Colon?

-The colon, also known as the large intestine or large bowel, is a crucial part of the human digestive system.
-It is a muscular tube that extends from the cecum to the rectum and plays a vital role in processing waste from the body.
+The colon, also known as the large intestine or large bowel, is a crucial part of the human digestive health system.
+It is a muscular tube that extends from the cecum to the rectum and plays a vital role in processing waste from the body, supporting overall colon health.

 About the Cecum

 At the beginning of the large intestine sits the cecum, a pouch-like structure at the junction where the small intestine meets the colon.
-Importantly, it serves as a reservoir for the contents of the small intestine before they enter the colon.
-Consequently, this staging role helps regulate the flow of material into the rest of the bowel.
+It serves as a reservoir for the contents of the small intestine before they enter the colon and helps regulate flow into the bowel to support healthy digestion.

 Structure of the Colon: